rwtadisingh12/Retail-Sales-Analysis-Project-SQL/README.md

 # 🛍️ Retail Sales Analysis with SQL

-Welcome to the **Retail Sales Analysis SQL Project** – a beginner-friendly project aimed at building and showcasing your SQL skills by exploring, cleaning, and analyzing real-world retail data.
+**Retail Sales Analysis SQL Project** – SQL project I created to practice and demonstrate skills in data cleaning, exploratory data analysis (EDA), and deriving insights using SQL from a real-world retail dataset.

 ---